Powerlearnproject/se-day1-assignment-simpleskm/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Is formulating presice and clear instructions when interacting witj AI models.
+This guides the model to give a response that aligns with the user's intent.
+Gives better results

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt: "what is software engineering"
+Improved Prompt; " Explain the meaning of software engineering" It claerly specifies the task.